NuGet/docs.microsoft.com-nuget.pt-br/docs/reference/nuspec.md

 #### <a name="licenseurl"></a>licenseUrl
 > [!Important]
-> licenseUrl está sendo preterido.
+> licenseUrl foi preterido.
 Use a licença em vez disso.

 Uma URL para a licença do pacote, geralmente mostrada em interfaces do tipo nuget.org.